MolSSI/covid/content/about.md

 Due to the rapidly evolving nature of this hub, organization and requirements may change with time.
 However, no changes to the repository will remove user-submitted data.
 The maintainers may reach out to the original contributor to ask for additional information as needed.

+## The Website Itself

+All content for this website (excluding external links) exist on a single [Github repository](https://github.com/MolSSI/).
+Data, HTML pages, CSS, etc. all live there.

+This page is generated automatically from the GitHub through by [Hugo](https://gohugo.io/) and deployed through [Netlify](https://www.netlify.com/).